ahmddbilall/AI-/README.md

 <br>
 The details of the competition are provided in a 'SOFTEC.pdf' file attached to this repository

+## About the Problem

+Welcome to the Mitotic Cell Detection Challenge! 🧫🔬 In this competition, we invite data scientists, machine learning enthusiasts, and computer vision experts to develop innovative solutions for a critical task in cellular biology and medical research - distinguishing mitotic cells from normal cells in biological images.

+Participants are provided with a dataset of labeled microscopic images, categorized into two classes: "Mitotic" and "Normal" cells.
+The objective is to develop a model that can accurately classify these images.
+This binary image classification task requires participants to process and analyze image data, extract relevant features, and apply appropriate techniques to distinguish between the two cell states.

+🔍 **Key Objectives:**
+- Develop a model to accurately classify microscopic images into "Mitotic" and "Normal" classes.
+- Implement innovative approaches in image processing, feature extraction, and classification techniques.
+- Contribute to advancements in cellular biology and medical research through machine learning and computer vision.

+Let's dive into the challenge and explore the fascinating world of mitotic cell detection! 🌟

 ---

 📝 To trace our progress, check out the [wiki](https://github.com/ahmddbilall/AI_Competition_Softec/wiki).